prem4eru/git_assignment_HeroVired/README.md

 8. Finally! check the git hub repo and file and clone it from other laptop and verify the binary file

+Q3.
+Git Assignment from Hero Vired
+1. Create geometry-calculator branch
+2. Create new branch feature/circle-area to work on circle of area , stash it and check directory is clean
+3. Create new branch feature/rectangle-area to work on rectangle of area , stash it check directery is clean
+4. Switch back to feature/circle-area implement the changes and push the changes
+5. Switch back to rectangle-area implement the changes and push the changes
+6. Create the pull request added reviwer as gkumarswamy@gmail.com
+7. After approved , Finally merged to main